My Boss Hit On Me, What Should I Do?

 Harassment issues arise, however, when the following types of circumstances occur:

-- You ask your boss to stop making flirtatious remarks about and he/she won’t stop
+- You ask your boss to stop making flirtatious remarks about and they won’t stop

-- You decline your boss’s invitations, but he/she keeps on asking you
+- You decline your boss’s invitations, but they keeps on asking you

-- The boss threatens you for rejecting his/her advances or demotes you in response
+- The boss threatens you for rejecting their advances or demotes you in response

 - The boss makes unwanted advances of a sexual nature